php-http/documentation/discovery.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The error "No HTTPlug clients found.
-Make sure to install a package providing 'php-http/client-implementation'*" says that we cant find a client.
+Make sure to install a package providing 'php-http/client-implementation'*" says that we cannot find a client.
 See our :doc:`list of clients <clients>` and install one of them.

 .. code-block:: bash